-This set of Surveying Question Paper focuses on “Determination of the Most Probable Values”.
+This set of Surveying Question Paper focuses on “Survey Adjustments and Errors Theory – Most Probable Values Determination”.

 1. Most probable value can be found by using a ______________

 Explanation: From the unknowns, normal equations are found out.
 These are further used in identifying the most probable values if the number of unknowns is equal to the most probable value.